 Cataract

-Cataract is one of the most common forms of treatable vision impairment in Australia.
-Cataract surgery is one of the wonders of modern medicine, and today, is one of the most commonly performed surgical procedures.
+Cataract is the leading cause of blindness worldwide, and one of the most common forms of treatable vision impairment in Australia.
+Cataract surgery is a wonder of modern medicine, and is one of the most commonly performed surgical procedures.

 What is a cataract?